 The situation: hundreds of Men’s Health readers applied to be part of the Transform Club 2017.
-We picked 6 guys to get free personal training and professional nutrition advice for four months, and amazing gear from adidas as well as supplements from Nutritech.
+We picked 6 guys to get free personal training and professional nutrition advice for four months, amazing gear from adidas as well as supplements from Nutritech.
 The only catch?
 They have to commit to transforming their bodies.

 Name: Levi Brown

 Levi is getting married in December, and he wants to look like his new wife’s wildest dreams when she walks down the aisle.
 So he’s busting his gut in the gym to get ripped and look like Prince Charming in his wedding tux.